 A Green Belt will be maintained around Cambridge that will define the extent of the urban area.
 The detailed boundaries of the Green Belt in South Cambridgeshire are defined on the Policies Map, which includes some minor revisions to the inner boundary of the Green Belt around Cambridge and to the boundaries around some inset villages.
+New development in the Green Belt will only be approved in accordance with Green Belt policy in the National Planning Policy Framework.

-2.28 The Government attaches great importance to Green Belts, and this is set out in the NPPF.
+2.29 The Government attaches great importance to Green Belts, and this is set out in the NPPF(2012).
 The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open and a specific function of some Green Belts, such as the one around Cambridge, is to preserve the setting and special character of historic towns.
 Cambridge has had a Green Belt since the 1965 Development Plan, which includes about 25% of South Cambridgeshire.
 A review of the Green Belt was undertaken in the 1980s resulting in the Cambridge Green Belt Local Plan 1992.
 A further and more strategically significant review was started in the Regional Planning Guidance for East Anglia (RPG6) with locations for Green Belt release identified in the Cambridgeshire and Peterborough Structure Plan 2003 and detailed boundary changes made in the Cambridge Local Plan 2006 and the South Cambridgeshire Local Development Framework 2007-2010.